LDiazN/thrill-cube/README.md

 With this in mind, populating a room works as follows:
 1. Find the smallest room by area and choose it as player start and reserve space for the player.
 No enemies can spawn in this room.
 2. Populate enemies in this room according to parameters
 3. Populate guns according to parameters.
-Always choose the max between amount of shooters and amount of pickable guns, to ensure that there's always at the least one gun per melee enemy.
+Always choose the max between amount of melees and amount of pickable guns, to ensure that there's always at the least one gun per melee enemy.
 4. Populate throwable weapons

 If there's not enough space to place an object, the object is skipped.
 Pickable guns and throwable weapons do not take space, so they can always be placed.